0808 808 4000 Get help now

 • Keep paying your normal rent if you can.
 If you can’t afford the full monthly payment, pay what you can.

 • Work out how much you can afford to pay toward the arrears.
-You can use our Digital Advice Tool to work out your budget.
+You can use My Money Steps to work out your budget.

 • Make an offer of payment to your landlord and send a copy of your budget to show it is affordable.